Mazurs/openttd-latvian-town-names/README.md

 1. Description
 --------------

-This NewGRF provides name of existing and possible Lithuanian village, town and city names to OpenTTD.
+This NewGRF provides name of existing Latvian village, town and city names to OpenTTD.

 2. Requirements
 ---------------